React Hooks Basic

 Create Our Own Custom Hooks

-Using above example, we can make our code more cleaner and reusable by extracting some functionalities into seperate functions.
+Using above example, we can make our code more cleaner and reusable by extracting some functionalities into separate functions.
 As you may known, hooks is just a function.
-So lets try refactor our code and create a seperate hooks for fetching user.
+So lets try refactor our code and create a separate hooks for fetching user.

 // here we define our custom hooks to fetch user.